Sid-Dude501/SIH_2025_Internal_Round_Submission_Template_LearnXPlay/README.md

-# PS Chosen SIH Hackathon
+# PS Chosen SIH Hackathon - (25141) Student Innovation: Swadeshi for Atmanirbhar Bharat - Toys & Games

 This README provides an overview of the project, including team details, relevant links, tasks completed, tech stack, key features, and steps to run the project locally.